hamzaali81/hamzaali81/README.md

 <hr></hr>
 <div>
- I am a technology enthusiast full-stack React/Node and Python developer.
+ I am a technology enthusiast and full-stack React/Node, and Blockchain developer.
 I also worked on the Jamstack flavor and React Native.
-I am a full-time freelancer on different freelance platforms like Fiverr and Upwork.
+I am a full-time freelancer on different freelance platforms, like Fiverr and Upwork.
 You can ask me anything (within reason).
 I am looking forward to absorbing knowledge, gaining experience, collaborating, and building amazing products for the world.
 I love building applications & discussing new product ideas.
-If you found value in something, I have created, please feel free to send a tip.
+If you find value in something, I have created, please feel free to send a tip.
     <br></br>
 - 💼 any freelance work? do reach on <a href="mailto:hamzaali81811@gmail.com">Gmail</a>
 <br></br>
-  - 💬 ask me about anything, i am happy to help;
+  - 💬 ask me about anything, I am happy to help;
 </div>